 The nervous system doesn’t deal in nuance.
 It deals in survival.
 When a driven woman’s body goes into fight, flight, or freeze in a situation that isn’t objectively dangerous — a tense email, a partner’s tone of voice, a moment of uncertainty — it’s not malfunctioning.
 It’s applying old data to a present-day situation.
 Both things can be true: the response is disproportionate to the current moment and perfectly proportionate to the moment it was first learned.

-Nadia is a healthcare administrator who experiences waves of anxiety every Sunday evening — a tightening in her chest, shallow breathing, a sense of dread that she describes as “waiting for something bad to happen.”
+Lisa is a healthcare administrator who experiences waves of anxiety every Sunday evening — a tightening in her chest, shallow breathing, a sense of dread that she describes as “waiting for something bad to happen.”
 Nothing bad is happening.
 Her week ahead is manageable.
 But her body doesn’t know that, because her body is still responding to a childhood where Sunday nights meant the return of an unpredictable parent.
 Twenty-five years later, the alarm system is still running the same program.

-Both/And means Nadia can honor her nervous system for protecting her and still commit to updating its programming.
+Both/And means Lisa can honor her nervous system for protecting her and still commit to updating its programming.
 She can acknowledge that hypervigilance kept her safe as a child and recognize that it’s now costing her sleep, intimacy, and peace.
 The goal of somatic work isn’t to silence the body’s alarm system — it’s to help it distinguish between past danger and present safety.

 The Systemic Lens: The Structural Forces That Keep Your Body on High Alert